Bilec8/Bilec8/README.md

 Hi, I'm Šimon Bilko!
 I’m passionate about programming 🐍, new technologies 🤖, and sports — especially hiking 🥾 and chess ♟️.
-Currently, I’m studying Computer Science at VŠB-TUO Ostrava 🎓.
+Currently, I’m studying Informatics at VŠB-TUO Ostrava 🎓.

 My strongest skills are in Python, and in my free time, I’m learning ASP.NET Core MVC 🖥️.